What is user import?

 - Create the attributes you decided to use in your dashboard under My Account: you can also do this during the import process.

-- Create your user CSV file with the respective attributes as explained before.
+- Create your user CSV/Excel file with the respective attributes as explained before.

 - Follow the import process and match the attributes in your dashboard with those in your list.
 You can create now the attributes that are still not in your dashboard.